 Things to do before the recovery:

-First step: open your recycle bin to check whether the missing files are put there.
-If they’re kept in this place, they’re not really deleted and no file recovery tool can help on this occasion.
+First step: open your Recycle Bin to check whether the missing files are placed there.
+If they’re kept in this place, they’re not really deleted and no file recovery tool is needed on this occasion.

 Things to do during the recovery:

-We'll take recovering deleted files in Windows 10 as an example in the following steps.
+As an example, I will recover deleted files in Windows 10 in the following steps.

 This is the end of Windows 10 file recovery by using MiniTool Power Data Recovery.